boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 if `rev_secret` hashes to `rev_lock`, the smart contract will send the customer's pending balance to the merchant.

 ## Unilateral Merchant Close
 As the merchant does not know the latest state of a payment channel, the merchant initiates a unilateral closure by effectively forcing the customer to close the channel within a timeout period.
-The length of the timeout period is determined by `selfDelay` (the same as the timeout period for `@custClose`).
+The length of the timeout period is determined by `self_delay` (the same as the timeout period for `@custClose`).

 The merchant can initiate closure by calling the `@expiry` entrypoint.